egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 $ scp ssh_host_rsa_key-cert.pub root@sshserver.example.com:/etc/ssh/
 ```

-Afterwards, we can delete both the SSH server’s public key and certificate from our authentication server:
+Afterward, we can delete both the SSH server’s public key and certificate from our authentication server:

 ```bash
 rm ssh_host_rsa_key.pub ssh_host_rsa_key-cert.pub
 ```

-We now have the signed certificates in place, we just need to configure our components to use them.
+We now have the signed certificates in place, then we configure our components to use them.

 # Configuring Components to Use Host Certs